en4ble1337/GPUaaS-Marketplace/vast-lxc.md

 - The configuration allows for GPU passthrough in LXC containers
 - NVML test passes successfully with this setup
 - Ready for listing on Vast.ai marketplace after installation

+Docker is trying to use --storage-opt with overlay storage driver, but it requires XFS filesystem with pquota mount option.
+Looking at the vast.ai installation script, I can see it specifically sets up Docker storage on XFS with project quotas.
+However, in your LXC container setup, this configuration is likely not working properly.